Background image

 Call: 2005

 Catherine is particularly skilled in assisting vulnerable clients, whether their vulnerability is due to a health issue, disability or circumstances.
-Catherine has a particular interest in neurodiversity and has extensive experience in both supporting clients and working opposite people with ADHD and ASD.
+Catherine has experience in both representing and appearing opposite parties with additional complex needs such as ADHD, ASD, and BPD and has a particular interest in neurodivergence.
 She is praised for being supportive, fearless, and fighting for her clients.

 Notable cases: